2026 LEAGUE RULES

 Players will be able transfer to another team once the season has started but must pay a £2 transfer fee which will be added to their new team’s charity total.

-Teams to consist of a minimum of four players with no maximum limit on the number of players allowed to register.
+Teams to consist of a minimum of three players with no maximum limit on the number of players allowed to register.
 Please do not abuse this rule as the organisers will be keeping an eye on things.

 The list of players registered for each team will be posted on the League's website.